Alison Parson

-Alison Parson (born c.
-1984) is an American country singer and songwriter based in Nashville, Tennessee.
+Alison Parson (born 1984) is an American country singer and songwriter based in Nashville, Tennessee.

 Early life

 Parson hails from Corinth, Mississippi, where she attended Alcorn Central High School, graduating in 2002.
 She received a Bachelor of Arts degree in Recording Industry/Music Business and a minor in marketing from Middle Tennessee State University.

 Parson has helped raise over $30,000 for Vanderbilt Children's Hospital and has spent countless hours speaking to children about the importance of believing in themselves and their dreams.

 Singing career

 Parson has performed at the Liberty Bowl with blues artist B.B.
 King.
 She sang for mass at the Notre Dame Cathedral in Paris, France.
 In addition, she played Sandy in the production of Grease at Eurodisney.
 She was a finalist in the Next American Superstar Competition.
 She has opened for artists including Vince Gill, Amy Grant, Little Big Town, Linda Davis, and The Oak Ridge Boys.

 Parson's first disc was labeled Alison Rhea, as she initially debuted with her middle name, soon after changing to her full name, Alison Parson.